TheOdinProject/curriculum/foundations/javascript_basics/understanding_errors.md

 }
 ~~~

-will throw the following error, because we forgot the parenthesis for `console.log()`!
+will throw the following error, because we forgot the parentheses for `console.log()`!
 <img width="602" alt="Screen Shot 2021-05-17 at 12 15 11 PM" src="https://user-images.githubusercontent.com/22967723/118543788-9823be00-b709-11eb-8f2a-3e4f64cee880.png">
 [MDN - SyntaxError](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/SyntaxError)

 #### Reference Error

-We covered reference errors in the first example in this lesson, but it’s important to remember that these arise because whatever variable you are trying to reference does not exist.
+We covered reference errors in the first example in this lesson, but it’s important to remember that these arise because whatever variable you are trying to reference does not exist (within the current scope) - or it has been spelt incorrectly!

 [MDN - ReferenceError](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/ReferenceError)